-Afterpay makes money via a fixed and variable (percentage) fee that it charges merchants with as well as fees for late payments.
+Afterpay makes money via fixed and variable merchant fees, late payment fees, as well as cost-per-click advertising.

 Founded in 2014 and headquartered in Sydney, Afterpay has grown to become one of the world’s leading players in the ‘Buy Now, Pay Later’ space.
-The company went public in 2016 and is now valued at over $40 billion.
+In August 2021, Square announced it would acquire Afterpay for US$29 billion.

 What Is Afterpay & How Does It Work?

 Afterpay is a FinTech company that offers ‘Buy Now, Pay Later’ (BNPL) to online shoppers.
 Customers can pay for their items over the course of multiple installments.

 Afterpay works together with some of the world’s biggest online retailers, including ASOS, Pandora, The RealReal, Lululemon, Forever 21, and hundreds more.

 From a customer’s perspective, this is how the service works: when checking out at the online store, you simply select Afterpay as your preferred method of payment.